Ronald E. Gray

 Ronald E. Gray is an American politician.
 He is a Republican member of the Delaware House of Representatives, representing District 38.
 He was in elected in 2012 to replace Republican Gerald Hocker, who had resigned to run for a seat in the Delaware Senate.

-Gray earned his bachelor's degree in civil engineering from the University of Delaware and his MBA from Indiana University.
+Gray attended Indian River High School.
+He earned his bachelor's degree in civil engineering from the University of Delaware and his Master of Business Administration from Indiana University School of Business.